ossama21/PushUp/README.md

-# Pushup Reminder Pro v1.7
+# Pushup Reminder Pro v1.8

-Release Date: February 17, 2025
+Release Date: March 18, 2024

 A modern desktop application to help you maintain a regular pushup routine with customizable reminders and statistics tracking.